JanHerca/urantiapedia/output/wikijs/en/article/Rob_Crickett/The_Arrival_Of_God_Into_A_Human_Mind.md

 During this speech I came to the conclusion that I wanted God, in a big way.
 For the first time in my brief life span I felt the difference between myself in my local reality — the sky was simply blue, the trees and fields simply green — and myself and God in the same reality there was a wholeness, the creator was IN the creation, there was a sense of completion inside me and an all-pervading orderliness in the world around me.At least that's how I thought about it at the time.

 After the church service the congregation was divided into discussion groups and one each of those people from the evangelical troupe attended each group.
-Just before our group for the littlest kids was about to begin I went to our evangelist to ask her what felt for me to be the most important question of $m y$ life, “Excuse me Miss ... what's God?”
+Just before our group for the littlest kids was about to begin I went to our evangelist to ask her what felt for me to be the most important question of my life, “Excuse me Miss ... what's God?”

 I needed an answer that came from her actual God-Mind, in the same way one expects the seller of a product to vouch for it based on their own experience of having used it ... endorsing it because they have an intimate and inside knowledge of it from experience.
 But my question was met quite differently.
 She looked down at me like a stunned mullet and said, in a manner that was obviously sincere, “I don't know ...”.